yeasy/learning_pickleball/10_footwork_en.md

 Typical footwork scenarios in single games include:

-* When attack effectively, run to the net to grab the potential chance;
+* When there's a good opportunity, run to the net to prepare to attack;
 * When the opponent returns the ball with a large angle, run to the ahead of the ball quickly;
 * When the opponent gets a good volley opportunity, move back proactively and defend.